sankarsubramaniankvs/blog/_posts/2020-06-17-Machine-Learning-2.markdown

 ### 4. Importing the data into the program:

-To import the data into our program, we are gona use the python library Pandas.
+To import the data into our program, we are gonna use the python library Pandas.

 To do that we must first import the library.